terramate-io/terramate/docs/change-detection.md

 ![Module Change Detection](/docs/assets/module-change-detection.gif)

-In order to do that, Terramate will parse all `.tf` files inside the stack and check if the local modules it depend on have changed.
+In order to do that, Terramate will parse all `.tf` files inside the stack and check if the local modules it depends on have changed.